Green superfood powder drinks are on the rise.

 Typically, if you don’t regularly eat seafood you’re missing out on iodine.
 While you can cook with iodine-enriched salts, those tend to quickly lose iodine during the cooking process (13).
-To add in a bioavailable source of iodine to keep your metabolism on track and keep your thyroid running in tip-top shape kelp is your go to.
+To add in a bioavailable source of iodine to keep your metabolism on track and keep your thyroid running in tip-top shape kelp is your go to, which is why its found in thyroid supplements.
 One recent Russian study gave a kelp extract to patients and saw a significant 10-pound reduction in fat over 12 weeks because the kelp seemed to increase their resting metabolic rate (14).

 Regularly consuming barley grass in a green foods supplement ends up offering protection against heart disease through two mechanisms.
 First, with your total cholesterol lowered you’re less likely to have your cholesterol oxidized, get all sticky, and form plaque.

 Second, barley grass is a potent antioxidant, meaning that it can help prevent or repair oxidative stress before cholesterol forms plaques in your body in the first place.